openturns/openturns/python/doc/developer_guide/library_development.rst

 #.
 Create a test file ``t_MyClass_std.cxx`` in the directory lib/test.
    This test file must use the standard functionalities of the class MyClass.
+   Keep in mind there are over a thousand unit tests, so they should be reasonably quick to run, lasting preferably less than 10 seconds.

 #.
 Create an expected output file ``t_MyClass_std.expout`` that contains
    a verbatim copy of the expected output (copy-paste the *validated*